elpendor/accountswitcher/README.md

 * When asked if you want to deactivate, choose "No"
 * When asked if you want to format the card, choose "No"
 * Log in with your new credentials
-* Activate the Vita (NOTE: since 3.61 you can't do that directly, you have to use either vita-activator or choose the Activate option I included in AccountSwitcher)
+* Activate the Vita
+  * Since 3.61 you can't do that directly, you have to do one of the following:
+    * use vita-activator
+    * use the Activate option I included in AccountSwitcher
+    * From Henkaku Release 3 onwards, PSN spoofing is included.
+Activate the device normally from Settings or just by downloading anything from store
 * Open the app and dump your new profile (second option)

 ##Loading an account: